waleedsalah4/parking-system/README.md

     - **Update Category Rate**: Go to "Control" -> "Category Rates".
 Change a category's normal or special rate and save.
 Observe a new entry appearing in "Recent Activity" (e.g., "category-update on category [id]").
     - **Toggle Zone Open/Close**: Go to "Control" -> "Zones".
 Toggle a zone's "Open" status.
 Observe a new entry in "Recent Activity" (e.g., "zone-update on zone [id]").
     - **Add Rush Hour/Vacation**: Go to "Control" -> "Rush Hours" or "Vacations" and add a new entry.
-Observe a new entry in "Recent Activity" (e.g., "rush-hour-add on rushHour [id]").

 5.  **Test Gate Screen & WebSocket Subscription (Employee)**:
     - Open a **new Incognito/Private window** in your browser.
     - Navigate to a gate, e.g., `http://localhost:5173/gate/gate1`.
 You will automatically be subscribed to this gate's updates.
-    - **Important**: Keep the browser's developer console open in this window (F12) and monitor the "Console" and "Network" (WebSocket tab) for `wsService` messages.
     - **Perform a Check-in (Visitor)**:
       - Select an available parking zone (e.g., Zone A).
       - Click the "Check In" button.
 A ticket modal should appear.